felipeam86/cachesql/README.md

 ## Acknowledgements
 This package was proudly developed at the [Rwanda Revenue Authority](https://www.rra.gov.rw/) which kindly agreed to let me open source it.
 The internal version has been serving a growing team of data scientists since 2018.
-It has been a pilar of our infrastructure to guarantee fast development cycles, resilient workflow to infrastructure issues, reproducibility of our analysis and simplified collaboration by sharing cache state among colleagues.
+It has been a pillar of our infrastructure to guarantee fast development cycles, resilient workflow to infrastructure issues, reproducibility of our analysis and simplified collaboration by sharing cache state among colleagues.